Developer Guide Help

 Data Indices

-Cafe Variome V3 uses dynamic query interface, which would show or hide elements that are relevant to types of queries based on what's available in the database.
-For this to happen, it regularly indexes the databases, then generates and propagates the indices to the entire network.
+Cafe Variome V3 utilises a dynamic query interface, which automatically displays or hides query elements based on the data available in the database.
+To achieve this, it regularly indexes the databases, generating indices that are then distributed across the entire network.

 Record Level Indices

 Record level indices are stored in RecordIndex objects.
-They follow the format of:
+They follow this format:

 { "capability": { "subject": true, "genes": true, "hpo": true, "ordo": true, "snomed": true, "variant": true, "source": true, "eav": true, "subjectCapability": { "age": true, "gender": true, "familyType": true, "affected": true } }, "recordCount": 100, "eavIndex": { "attributes": { "patient_type": "Patient Type", "visits-to-hospital": "Visits to Hospital" }, "values": { "clinicalTrial": "Clinical Trial", "selfVisit": "Self Visit" }, "mappings": { "patient_type": [ "clinicalTrial", "selfVisit" ] } } }